-The CPO will document the decision (either way) in case it is challenged later by the ICO or an individual affected by the breach.
-Documented decisions are stored in the School's GDPR Sentry System, accessible through the Seniors Office.
+The CPO will document the decision (either way), in case it is challenged at a later date by the ICO or an individual affected by the breach.
+Documented decisions are stored in the school's GDPR Sentry System, accessible through the Seniors Office.